djradon/public-notes/t.km.ontology.event.md

   - Only DUL makes an explicit place/space distinction between Place and SpaceRegion.
 An event instance can be related to a Place via the hasLocation property, or related to a SpaceRegion via the hasRegion property.
     - scholars may wish to indicate that some event is recorded as having occurred at a mythical place. ^718pmntzkrqp
     - Similar problems are posed by contemporary events which may occur at virtual places such as those found within massive multi-player online environments.
--  making a clear distinction between named places and spatial regions enables one to deal properly with the phenomenon of places changing their absolute spatial location over time.
+-  making a clear distinction between named places and spatial regions enables one to deal properly with the phenomenon of places changing their absolute spatial location over time. ^a03j97fonuji

+## Participation

+- ABC defines two types of properties for relating an Event to a tangible thing (an Actuality in ABC parlance).
+  - The involves property does not imply anything beyond simple involvement.
+  - The hasResult property relates an Event to a tangible thing or attribute of a thing which exists as a result of that Event.
+  - ABC also defines various sub-properties of these two properties that further specialize these meanings.
+For example destroys is a specialization of involves implying that the involved Actuality ceased to exist as a result of its involvement in the Event.

 ## References